-40. The development hereby permitted shall not be commenced (other than demolition works and works to trees) until a detailed design and associated management and maintenance plan of surface water drainage for the site using sustainable drainage methods has been submitted to and approved in writing by the Local Planning Authority.
+40. The development hereby permitted shall not be commenced (other than demolition works and works to trees) until a detailed design and associated management and maintenance plan of surface water drainage for the site using sustainable drainage methods has been submitted to and approved in writing by the Local Planning Authority, in consultation with Southern Water.
 The approved drainage system shall be implemented in accordance with the approved detailed design.